What you need to know when traveling with the Covid-19 vaccine passport

 The coronavirus pandemic has led to thousands of flight cancellations and a shut down of international travel.
-But there’s some good news for travellers: some countries are already opening up for travel, especially to vaccinated tourists.
+But there’s some good news for travelers: some countries are already opening up for travel, especially to vaccinated tourists.

 You’ve probably already heard that many countries, especially in the EU, are introducing a Covid vaccine passport to allow vaccinated individuals to travel freely across borders.
-This is fantastic news not only for airlines and travellers, but also for entire economies that rely on tourism.
+This is fantastic news not only for airlines and travelers, but also for entire economies that rely on tourism.

 But how does vaccine passport travel work?
 And how do you get a vaccine passport in the first place?
 We break it down:

 A vaccine passport is, simply put, a document that proves that you’ve been vaccinated against Covid-19.
 In countries where they are accepted, they should allow you to travel freely, without the need to quarantine or (in most cases) without presenting a negative corona test.
 The vaccine passport should also allow you to visit establishments that require you to be vaccinated, such as museums, sports stadiums, and restaurants.

 One thing to watch out for, however, is that despite the introduction of vaccine passports, not all countries have the same entry requirements, and a vaccine that has been approved in one country may not be valid in another.

 Julie of This is Luxury Travel had this exact problem when she traveled to Europe: “I got fully vaccinated in Indonesia but it was not recognized in Belgium.
 So I had to get vaccinated again in Belgium which seemed like a total waste of vaccines, but I could not find a way around it.”